TheHassanAli2/thehassanali2/README.md

 ## Hey!
 <p>
 As someone who has always been very involved in the community, I have been trying to lead and create events for students my age my whole life.
-After leading the programming team in my high school's robotics club and becoming a co-leader of our school's Code Club, I have become a great role model for my peers and a mentor for programming projects!
-Now I am a first year at Carleton University with a Hackathon under my belt!
-Currently, I am trying to create an AI learning/workshop type event called DiveAI, so stay tuned!
+After leading the programming team in my high school's robotics club and becoming a co-leader of our school's Code Club, I have become a great role model for my peers and a mentor for programming projects.
+Now I am a second-year at Carleton University.
+Currently, I am looking for jobs and focusing on a Spring Boot project called PlanIt!
 </p>

 <ul>